YannDubs/website_old/_glossary/concepts.md

 .

 * **Large Sample**:
-    * The *discriminative* model doesn't have any assumption that restricts it of finding the small red cluster inside the blue one.
+    * The *discriminative* model is not restricted by assumptions and can find small red cluster inside the blue one.
-    * The *generative* model still assumes that the data follows a normal distribution (ellipse).
-It will therefore not be able to find the small red cluster.
+    * The *generative* model assumes that the data follows a Gaussian distribution (ellipse) and won't be able to find the small red cluster.

 <div class="col-xs-6" markdown="1">
 ![large sample discriminative](/img/blog/large-discriminative.png)